Campus

 Areas of Interest

-• Milton
+- Milton

-• Nationalism
+- Nationalism

-• Colonialism
+- Colonialism

-• The Bible
+- The Bible

-• Modern British Literature
+- Modern British Literature

-• Literary Theory and History
+- Literary Theory and History

 Biography

-Paul Stevens Paul Stevens was until recently the Chair of the Department and Canada Research Chair in Early Modern Literature & Culture.
-He is the 2022 Honored Scholar of the Milton Society of America.
+Paul Stevens was Chair of the Department from 2013-14 and 2016-21, Canada Research Chair in Early Modern Literature & Culture from 2004-18, and the 2022 Honored Scholar of the Milton Society of America.
 During 2015-16, he was the Senior Research Fellow at Jesus College, Oxford.
 His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates colonialism and nationalism, secularism and religious change, literary theory and history.
 Professor Stevens’s first book Imagination and the Presence of Shakespeare in “Paradise Lost” (Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
 In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3 (1993) and “Paradise Lost and the Colonial Imperative,” Milton Studies 34 (1996), his focus turned to colonialism and post-colonial theory, most notably showing how Scripture gave Western colonialism its peculiar character and challenging the conventional view that Milton was “a poet against empire.”
 In Discontinuities: New Essays on Renaissance Literature and Criticism (Co-ed.
 Viviana Comensoli, Toronto 1998), he began his continuing engagement with the genesis and significance of the New Historicism, two later articles, “Pretending to be Real: Stephen Greenblatt and the Legacy of Popular Existentialism,” New Literary History 33:2 (2002) and “The New Presentism and its Discontents,” Rethinking Historicism (Cambridge 2012), identifying the shortcomings of New Historicism but suggesting how liberating historicist thinking more broadly construed can be.
 His interest in colonialism led to nationalism and his prize-winning collection, Early Modern Nationalism and Milton’s England (Co-ed, Toronto 2008), fore-grounded the Janus-faced nature of modern nationalism.
 Professor Stevens’s latest book is The Cambridge Companion to Shakespeare and War (Co-ed.
 David Loewenstein) which came out in 2021.
 He is currently working on Sola Gratia: English Literature and the Secular Ways of Grace for which he was awarded a Guggenheim Fellowship and which analyzes the ways in which the religious doctrine of grace morphs into all kinds of surprisingly different, secular forms of cultural surplus.

 A former President of the Milton Society of America and Visiting Fellow at All Souls College, Oxford, Professor Stevens was elected a Fellow of the Royal Society of Canada in 2012.
 He is the founder of the annual international Canada Milton Seminar and a passionate graduate and undergraduate teacher – his teaching prizes include the Northrop Frye Award for Excellence in Teaching and Research (2008), Finalist for the TVO Best Lecturer Competition (2009), and the President’s Teaching Award (2010).